pagopa/io-react-native-wallet/src/credential/issuance/README.md

 };
 ```

-The result of this flow is a row credential and a parsed credential which must be stored securely in the wallet along with its crypto key.
+The result of this flow is a raw credential and a parsed credential which must be stored securely in the wallet along with its crypto key.

 </details>